 In this way, you get to enjoy the rainforest’s natural beauty while experiencing some adrenaline-pumping action.

-This is another fun thing you can do while exploring the rainforests of Cairns.
+A refreshing swim in Crystal Cascades is another fun day trip to take while exploring the dense rainforests of Cairns.

-Crystal Cascades is a swimming hole surrounded by many magnificent boulders and waterfalls found in Tropical North Queensland.
+Crystal Cascades is a swimming hole surrounded by many magnificent boulders and waterfalls found in Queensland’s tropical north.

 This swimming hole is extremely popular among the locals, and tourists are beginning to discover it as well.

-Crystal Cascades is also known to be a popular spot for cliff diving.
+Crystal Cascades is also a popular spot for cliff diving.

 This is where people leap off the surrounding cliffs into the water below.
 Its highest point is known as “No Fear.”